 If you’re looking to buy a film camera then you’re probably the type of person who doesn’t mind a few dings, scratches and specks.
 You like the smell of history.
 Insert odd-sized battery that you bought at a hardware store.
 Insert roll of film.
 Wind the lever.
 Walk out the door.

 If you’re new to film photography, it can be difficult getting started.
 From scouring op shop shelves to surfing the web, we’ve put together a bunch of handy notes and hints to help find the right film camera for you.

 We also get the opinions of Janie and Freddie of Sydney-based Beginning Film — an online service specialising in the selling and sourcing of vintage film cameras, lenses and related items — to learn which cameras are best for beginners, as well as the most common film cameras they see in the glass cases of Tokyo’s streets.

-One common misconception is that all film cameras are old.
-In fact, some of the best results are achieved on disposable cameras or toy cameras which are still manufactured today.
+However, one common misconception is that the best film cameras are pricey.
+In fact, some of the best results are achieved on disposable cameras or toy cameras that are still manufactured today.

 THE HOLGA 135

 The Holga 135 was my first film camera.
 In comparison to other film cameras, the Holga has little to no settings.
 Its lack of functions encourage a point-and-shoot approach, which sometimes result in nothing more than happy accidents.
 Less is more.